Envek/rubyworld-keep-it-ruby/slides.md

 ```

 <!--
 Crafting this URL isn't hard.
 It is pretty simple.
-So simple, in fact, it can fit one slide.
+So simple, in fact, code that implementing it can fit one slide.

+[click]Take and encode the original URL, [click] add processing options, [click] calculate a digital signature, [click] done!

-And for you, as author of the product, there will be a temptation to skip the whole packaging step and just provide this code as an example in your README: dear user, copy and paste this into your project and call it a day.
+[click]And for you, as author of the product, there will be a temptation to skip the whole packaging step and just provide this code as an example in your README: dear user, copy and paste this into your project and call it a day.
 -->

 ---